tsuki-lang/tsuki/spec.md

   else -> x + 4

 fun try_example(): !()
-  var x = try fallible(2)
+  var x = fallible(2)?
   print(x)  # 6
 ```

 ## `catch` expressions

-As an alternative to `try`, it's possible to unwrap an error while still preserving the error value using the `catch` expression.
+As an alternative to `?`, it's possible to unwrap an error while still preserving the error value using the `catch` expression.
 Building on the above example, it's possible to handle the two errors separately by `catch`ing the error:

 ```
 fun catch_example()